Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 - [ ] check security on ApiPlatform (do we need JWT or just cookies, in that case we are stateful which is not cool for deployment and replication)
 - [x] setup VueJS
 - [x] use Quasar with VueJS
-- [ ] setup React Admin from ApiPlatform (it worked but now fails...)
 - [x] setup CSRF protection with VueJS app
 - [x] setup unit tests for JS (karma/jasmine)
 - [x] setup e2e tests for JS (testcafé)